Course Descriptions

 7th Grade Core Subjects

-Language Arts: Short stories, poetry, and novels will be analyzed for the author’s purpose, themes, use of literary techniques and figurative language.
-Class novels we will study include Anything but Typical (as well as another summer book), The Boy in the Striped Pajamas, The Outsiders, Gregor the Overlander, one independent reading book that is student choice, as well as excerpts from our textbook.
+Language Arts: This course is a Statewide Online Enrollment Program (SOEP).
+As a blended online learning course, we utilize course materials from ASUPD while also using other learning sources and materials.
+Short stories, poetry, and novels will be analyzed for the author’s purpose, themes, use of literary techniques and figurative language.
+Class novels we will study include The Giver and The Outsiders.
 In response to both literature and nonfiction articles, students will journal, use critical thinking skills to answer both short and long form essay questions, and write argumentative paragraphs and essays.
 There will be a yearlong focus on expansion and improvement of students’ vocabulary using Membean.
-Grammar will also be emphasized as part of the vocabulary program.
-Students will be encouraged to be active participants in class discussion and to make presentations to the class on both personal and class novels.
+Grammar will also be emphasized as part of the vocabulary program and through Lexia.
+Students will be encouraged to be active participants in class discussion on class novels and other works.
 This course is intended to teach students the concepts set forth by the Utah Common Core Standards in 7th grade Language Arts.
 This class is intended to not only help the student read more fluently but also to help them to better comprehend the material and make their own conclusions from their interpretations.
 From those interpretations, they will also be developing their oral and writing skills focusing on Argumentative, Explanatory, and Narrative writing.

-Literature and Composition: Enrollment in this course is based on student grades, class performance, and the completion of a summer project.
+Literature and Composition: This class is an 8th grade level course; enrollment in this course is based on student grades, class performance, and the completion of a summer project.
+This course is a Statewide Online Enrollment Program (SOEP).
+As a blended online learning course, we utilize course materials from ASUPD while also using other learning sources and materials.
 Short stories, poetry, and novels will be analyzed for the author’s purpose, themes, use of literary techniques and figurative language.
-Class novels we will study include Anything but Typical (as well as two other summer books), The Boy in the Striped Pajamas, The Outsiders, To Kill a Mockingbird, excerpts from our textbook, as well as one independent reading book that is student choice.
-Students will also be asked to read more challenging personal novels in the non-fiction, realistic fiction, and historical fiction genres.
+Class novels we will study include The Giver and The Outsiders.
 In response to both literature and nonfiction articles, students will journal, use critical thinking skills to answer both short and long form essay questions, and write argumentative paragraphs and essays.
 There will be a yearlong focus on expansion and improvement of students’ vocabulary using Membean.
-Grammar will also be emphasized as part of the vocabulary program.
-Students will be encouraged to be active participants in class discussion and to make presentations to the class on both personal and class novels.
+Grammar will also be emphasized as part of the vocabulary program and through Lexia.
+Students will be encouraged to be active participants in class discussion on class novels and other works.
 This course is intended to teach students the concepts set forth by the Utah Common Core Standards in 7th grade Language Arts at an accelerated level.
 Instruction will be focused on developing quantitative reading, and qualitative reading.
 This is intended to not only help the student read more fluently but also to help them to better comprehend the material and make their own conclusions from their interpretations.
 From those interpretations, they will also be developing their oral and writing skills focusing on Argumentative, Explanatory, and Narrative writing.

 Religion: The four Gospels are at the heart of all Scripture and present God’s saving action in the life, death and Resurrection of Jesus Christ.
 Students will learn from these Gospels, exploring these pieces from literary, historical, and theological points of view.
 This course is both writing and reading intensive, guiding students to not only a deeper understanding, but also a greater appreciation of the Christian Gospels and their impact on Western Civilization.
 Students will also be responsible for outside work on Canvas as part of their grade in this course.